 The key characteristics of index funds include:

-- Passive Management: Unlike actively managed funds, which rely on fund managers to select individual stocks, index funds follow a passive investment strategy.
-They aim to mirror the performance of the underlying index by holding the same stocks in the same proportions.
+- Passive Management: Index funds use a passive investment strategy, unlike actively managed funds that rely on fund managers to pick individual stocks.
+These funds aim to replicate the performance of a specific index by holding the same stocks in the same proportions.

-- Low Costs: Index funds are known for their low expense ratios since they require minimal management and research.
-This cost-efficiency can be appealing to investors looking to minimize fees.
+- Low Costs: Index funds are well known for their low expense ratios.
+Because they require minimal management and research, they are a cost-effective option for investors who want to keep fees low.

 Can You Lose Money in an Index Fund?